DRMacIver/hecate/README.rst

 all of the for serious mature projects you could be using instead.

-On the other hand the last time I wrote a semi-experimental testing hack that just happened to be the best round (in Python), we got `Hypothesis <https://github.com/DRMacIver/hypothesis>`_, so...
+On the other hand the last time I wrote a semi-experimental testing hack that just happened to be the best around (in Python), we got `Hypothesis <https://github.com/DRMacIver/hypothesis>`_, so...

 ----------------------------
 Will you support Python 2.7?